 For Flughafen Zürich AG, risk management is a key factor for successful company management.
 Comprehensive risk management ensures that risks are approached systematically and given due consideration.
-It guarantees transparency with respect to all the internal and external risks associated with the companyʼs business activities as well as continuous monitoring and improvement of the risk situation.
+It guarantees transparency over the main internal and external risks associated with the companyʼs business activities as well as continuous monitoring and improvement of the risk situation.

 RISK MANAGEMENT AND REPORTING TOOL